 Who are the highest scoring defenders in Premier League history or in other words defenders with most goals in Premier League ever?
-By nature, scoring for a defender is not a duty.
 A defender must defend, however, that hasn’t kept defenders from scoring.
 Welcome to Top Scoring Defenders in Premier League History.

 And a defender who scores in one of the most or maybe the most major European league - we meanPremier League